Wkan19/MADT8101-Customer-Analytics/Customer Segmentation and Product Recommendation/README.md

 In this part, I will explain how to conduct Product Recommendations using the datasets from the networking business as a **concept**.

 ## How 🔦

+* The product recommendation logic relies on how similar the customers or in this case 'ent' purchase behavior is.

    ![rec_con](./rec_con.png)

+* This can be processed using the Apriori algorithm.
+The Apriori algorithm is a frequent itemset mining algorithm that can be used to find patterns in data.
  ![rec_flow](./rec_flow.png)

+* In this case, the patterns are the products that are commonly purchased together.
+Here is some result of Buy Together products.
   ![rec_example](./rec_example.png)

 ### Reference
 Reference: Kumar, V. (2010).
 Customer Relationship Management.
 Wiley.
 ISBN: 978-0-470-48331-0.